return to home

-At your first book club meeting, or whenever new people join your reading group, it's important to spend a few minutes getting to know each other.
-This can be as simple as going around the group taking it in turns to introduce yourself, and possibly saying a few words, such as what you're looking forward to about the book club (if you're new) or the book you've most enjoyed (if you're an existing member).
-However, this format can be a little intimidating for some so an alternative is to play a game!
+At your first book club meeting, or whenever new people join your reading group, it's good to spend a bit of time getting to know each other.
+This can be as simple as going around the group taking it in turns to introduce yourself and saying what you like to read and what you're looking forward to about the book club (if you're new) or what you like about the club (if you're an established member).
+Or, if this sounds a bit intimidating, or you just like the idea of getting to know people in a different way, an alternative is to play a game!

 The purpose of all the activities is to give people a chance to meet each other and to share information about themselves.
 Emphasize that (whatever activity you choose) it's meant to be a fun game, not a test, and that nobody will be keeping score!